akshtshrma24/leetcodeLearning/notes/interviewPrep.md

 * Describe a time you took the lead on a project.
     * P
-        * I think that taking leads on a project
+        * I took the lead on a project in
     * S
     * T
     * A